Day 01 - Arrive Chennai

 Day 06 - Madurai

-Morning visit to Meenakshi Sundareshwar, was first built 2000 years ago & was substantially expanded between the years (1623-55 AD).
+Today we visit to Meenakshi Sundareshwar was first built 2000 years ago & was substantially expanded between the years (1623-55 AD).
 Initially there was only the Shiva temple.
 A striking feature of the temple is the astonishing structure known as Ayiramkaal mandapam or the Hall of a thousand pillars in the outermost corridor.

 Overnight Hotel – Madurai (B)Get Free Quotes

 Day 07 - Madurai - Periyar (136 km - 03 ½ hr)

 Today we drive to Periyar, Set on an attractive lakeside, it is South India's most popular Wildlife Sanctuary.
 Periyar is a place to cruise on the lake & gives an opportunity to see wildlife.
 It is home to tigers, leopards, elephants, bison, antelopes, sambhar, wild boar, monkey, a wide variety of birds.

 Later we visit spice plantation farms where we learn about the varieties & plantation of different spices.